wlsf82/cypress-plugin-api/README.md

 ![Cypress plugin for testing API](./images/demo.gif)

 ### Features
-- cy.api() command, that will information about the API call, such as URL, headers, response and more to the UI frame
+- cy.api() command, that will display information about the API call, such as URL, headers, response and more to the UI frame
 - all of the info can be viewed in a time-travel snapshots
 - simple table for viewing cookies
 - JSON data object and array folding